MakennaWorley/Kaggle-S5E11-Python/README.md

 ---

 ## 1. Project Overview
 This repository contains the final capstone project for **CMPT 311 Machine Learning**.
-The objective was to compete in a Kaggle playground episode and build a complete machine learning pipeline to predict the probability that a borrower will pay back a loan (Binary Classification).
+The objective was to compete in a Kaggle playground episode and build a complete machine learning pipeline to predict the probability that a borrower will pay back a loan.

 **The Challenge:**
-Using a synthetic dataset generated from real-world loan data, the goal is to predict the target variable `loan_paid_back` (0 or 1).
+Using a synthetic dataset generated from real-world loan data, the goal is to predict the target variable `loan_paid_back`

 ## 2. Repository Structure & File Guide